cfw-guide/ios.cfw.guide/_pages/en_US/installing-yalu102.md

 {% include toc title="Table of Contents" %}

-This page is not completed yet.
-{: .notice--danger}

 The yalu102 jailbreak tool for iOS devices allows is capable of jailbreaking every 64 bit device with a headphone jack on firmware version 10.0 up to 10.2.

 Note that the yalu102 jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.